 Get this when you book through us:

-A tasting of three of the hotel's own-label Marantal wines; SilverSmiths and GoldSmiths also get a hammam session each
+A bottle of Malbec or sparkling wine upon arrival; SilverSmiths and GoldSmiths also get a hammam session each

 Sixteen, including five suites and the Vineyard Loft.